by Pam Green October 24, 2019

 How do we use an eye contour cream?

-Most eye contour creams should be used morning and night as part of your daily skincare routine.
+Most eye cream for wrinkles should be used morning and night as part of your daily skincare routine.
 Please take note that if your eye contour cream contains photosensitive or photo-inactivate ingredients, it is recommended that it only be used at night.

 Following your cleansing routine, apply the cream using your ring finger, in small dots over the bone of both the upper and lower eye contour.
 Each eye requires no more than a pea sized amount of cream.
 Gently extend the cream with soft dabbing movements, starting from the inner and moving towards the outer part of the eye.
 Your ring finger is actually your weakest finger, and this helps to ensure that you do not cause stress or damage to the area while applying the cream.

-Be careful to stay on the bone line and never to apply eye creams directly along the lid line as eye contour creams travel and you want to avoid discomfort and irritation to the eyes.
+Be careful to stay on the bone line and never to apply eye creams directly along the lid line as eye cream for wrinkles travel and you want to avoid discomfort and irritation to the eyes.

 Which eye contour cream should you use?